mark-summerfield/tdb-go/README.md

 |`str`      |`< >`|`<Some text which may include newlines>`|For &, <, >, use \&amp;, \&lt;, \&gt; respectively.|

 All fields are _not null_ and must contain a valid value of the field's type.
-Use your own or the default sentinal value (signified with `!`) for unknown values.
+Except for `bool` fields use your own or the default sentinal value (signified with `!`) for unknown values.

 Strings may not include `&`, `<` or `>`, so if they are needed, they must be replaced by the XML/HTML escapes `&amp;`, `&lt;`, and `&gt;` respectively.
 Strings respect any whitespace they contain, including newlines.
-The sentinal for strings is the EOT character (U+0004).
+The sentinal for strings is a single EOT character (U+0004).

 Each field value is separated from its neighbor by whitespace, and conventionally records are separated by newlines.
 However, in practice,